How do your customers find you? We all want to attract more customers to our businesses. No matter what we offer, we need people to buy from us.

 For instance, at the very start, they may be saying, ‘I want to find three people because I want to compare them’.
 They’re not looking for the one right answer at the start.
 They’re looking for two or three possible answers so that they can compare notes and because they’ll feel better about the end purchase decision.

 Think about every stage in this journey, from identification of their problem, right through to solving their problem.
-You’re doing this because the goal at each point in the journey is ‘not to solve the problem’ but to bring them to the next stage in the process.

 - I want to narrow down who / what can help me.